 Dr. Abdallah Rothman is the Head of Islamic Psychology at Cambridge Muslim College, Clinical Director of DAR al-Shifaa, co-founder and President of the International Association of Islamic Psychology.
 He holds an MA and a PhD in psychology and is a Licensed Professional Counselor (LPC) and a Board Certified Registered Art Therapist (ATR-BC), licensed in the United States and currently living in the UAE.

 Dr. Abdallah was a student of the late Professor Malik Badri in Islamic psychology and in addition to his academic training has studied privately with a number of traditional Islamic scholars throughout the Muslim world.
 His clinical practice as well as his academic research focus on approaching counseling from within an Islamic paradigm and establishing an indigenous Islamic theoretical orientation to human psychology that is grounded in the knowledge of the soul from the Islamic tradition.
+For more information about Dr. Rothman’s work, visit www.abdallahrothman.com.

 Course is open to practitioners from different disciplines and advanced graduate students on a clear track to applied practice in a helping profession.